-What We’re Reading! is a new, bi-weekly blog post highlighting our favorite articles about data and analytics from the past two weeks.
+What We’re Reading! is a new blog series highlighting our favorite articles about data and analytics.
 We all come from different backgrounds and draw insights from a wide range of sources.
 Follow along to see what’s interesting to us!

 The Farm Automation Breakthrough Bringing the High-Tech West Coast and Rural Rust Belt Together